Registration 8 a.m. to 2 p.m.

-Course will consist of 40 marked 3D targets that will challenge shooters to adjust for distances, angles and natural obstacles
+Course will consist of 40 3D targets at know yardage that will challenge shooters to adjust for distances, angles and natural obstacles

 Location: South of Norfolk NE on U.S. Hwy 81.
 Turn West at North Airport RD (Coca-Cola building) go ¼ mile then turn South at the Norfolk Archery Club sign (west side of National Guard Armory) and follow the trail.
 The range is on the NW corner of the Norfolk Airport.

 1. Targets shall be set at marked distances.
 Classes will shoot the following stakes:

 a.
 White Stake: Cub, Barebow, 30 yard Max.